Warrnambool, VIC

 Where is Warrnambool?

-Warrnambool is a suburb of Victoria, Australia.
+Warrnambool is a suburb of Victoria, Australia, in the Warrnambool local government area.

 What is the population of Warrnambool?